 The development of this Resilience Strategy has provided the opportunity to consolidate the learning and knowledge developed in recent years.
-It also brings more structure to the resilience-building work which is already taking place.
+It also brings world, our vision is to create one of the most resilient places where everyone can grow up, get on and age well together.

--he vision for our Resilience Strategy is as follows:
+The vision for our Resilience Strategy is as follows: In this changing and complex